NishantPatel18/RoadCrackDetection/README.md

 Define the number of epoch.

-After that, run the training and testing.
+After that, run the model for training and testing.

 --------------------------------------------------------------------------------------------------------------